chengkai-liu/chengkai-liu/README.md

 ### Hi there 👋

-- 🔭 PhD student at Texas A&M Univeristy.
+- 🔭 CS PhD student at Texas A&M Univeristy, advised by Prof. James Caverlee.
-- 🌱 My major is Computer Science.
+- 🌱 I am interested in efficient recommender systems, large language models, and generative models.